skibidisigmer/FN-Swoofer-and-cleaner/README.md

 To use it just run it as admin and let it do its thing.
 If it pops up any prompts just click yes.

-If closes please keep opening until you see webrequest and make sure you run as admin
+If closes please keep opening you know you have to re open when it closes immedietly

 # Apple Cleaner